mczhuge/Kaleido-BERT/README.md

 ## Code
 NOTE: This is tensorflow implementation of paper is built on Alibaba PAI [EasyTransfer](https://github.com/alibaba/EasyTransfer).
-      We will release a Pytorch version built on [huggingface/transformers](https://github.com/huggingface/transformers).
+      We will release a Pytorch version built on Huggingface [transformers](https://github.com/huggingface/transformers).

 ## Acknowlegement